Basic deployment instructions

 cf push <APPNAME>

-Application architecture recommendations
+Application architecture principles

 Avoid writing to the local file system